kcdiazde/Mahjong/README.md

 # Mahjong
-Mahjong 2D simulator based on the Classical chinese game with local rules
+Mahjong 2D simulator based on the Classical chinese game